mtraynham/pureport-docs/dev_guide/devops_integration_ansible.rst

 Pureport Fabric API as well as automating full end to end connections between Pureport and public cloud providers.

-The source code for all collections are currenlty hosted at `here <https://github.com/ansible-collections/pureport>`_.
+The source code for all collections are currently hosted at `here <https://github.com/ansible-collections/pureport>`_.
 As collections are developed and completed, collections are released to Ansible Galaxy `here <https://galaxy.ansible.com/pureport>`_.